Paper (HTML | Doc) · Changes (HTML | Doc)

 We performed automated error classification on 200 randomly sampled incorrect predictions from each of O1 through O6, using GPT-4.1-mini to categorize errors.
 Table 8 reports the distribution.

-Table 8: Error type distribution (%) over 200 randomly sampled incorrect predictions per model.
-Categories are mutually exclusive.
+Table 8: Error type distribution over 200 randomly sampled incorrect predictions per model.
+Values are percentages and rows are mutually exclusive categories.
+The thin horizontal rule separates GPT models (O1 to O4) from Llama 3.1 8B (O5, O6).

 Same-type, unrelated43.042.043.545.052.046.0